 Erica Blue Roberts has more than 10 years of experience in program evaluation and analysis, applied social science research, and technical assistance.
 She has extensive experience working with the Native American population in public health, evaluation, and participatory research projects.

-Roberts is currently a capacity building specialist through the Tribal Evaluation Institute, a project director on the Building Indigenous Resilience in Communities and Homes study, and a data analysis lead on the American Indian/Alaska Native Community Health Aide Program Readiness Assessment Project.
+Roberts is currently the deputy director of the Tribal Evaluation Institute, a project director on the Building Indigenous Resilience in Communities and Homes study, and a data analysis lead on the American Indian/Alaska Native Community Health Aide Program Readiness Assessment Project.
 Her research skills include—

 - Providing technical assistance